 CarFit provides a dedicated stream of professional development opportunity, as a CarFit Technician or Event Coordinator.
 Occupational therapists who receive this training are encouraged to plan and hold a public CarFit event, to put their training into practice knowing that a proper fit in one’s car can greatly increase not only the driver's safety but also the safety of others.

-The National Blueprint for Injury Prevention in Older Drivers
+The National Blueprint for Injury Prevention

 Materials for your practice